saalfeldlab/n5/doc/README.md

 # N5

-The N5 API specifys the primitive operations needed to to store large chunked n-dimensional tensors, and arbitrary meta-data in a hierarchy of groups similar to HDF5.
+The N5 API specifies the primitive operations needed to store large chunked n-dimensional tensors, and arbitrary meta-data in a hierarchy of groups similar to HDF5.

 Other than HDF5, N5 is not bound to a specific backend.
-This repository includes a simple file-system based backend.
+This repository includes a simple [file-system backend](#file-system-specification-version-203-snapshot).
 There are also an [an HDF5 backend](https://github.com/saalfeldlab/n5-hdf5), a [Google Cloud backend](https://github.com/saalfeldlab/n5-google-cloud), and an [AWS-S3 backend](https://github.com/saalfeldlab/n5-aws-s3).

 At this time, N5 supports: